-Approach: For Texas, Louisiana and Alabama, this task will provide funding for the operation of their trip ticket programs.
-The state of Mississippi will continue the implementation of trip tickets for all of their commercial fisheries.
-This task will provide for mandatory reporting of trip-level data for oyster, crab, finfish landings as well as some reporting of shrimp landings.
+Approach: For Texas, Louisiana, Mississippi and Alabama, this task will provide funding for the operation of their trip ticket programs.
 In addition, GSMFC will contract with Bluefin Data to implement and maintain electronic trip ticket reporting for Texas, Louisiana, Mississippi, Alabama, and Florida.
 Ultimately, all states will have operating trip tickets program and all commercial landings will be captured via these systems.
 Accomplished by meeting, telephone, mail and in conjunction with the ACCSP, where applicable.

-Resources: Operational and implementation costs, telephone costs, report costs, travel/meeting costs, and staff time.
+Operational and implementation costs, telephone costs, report costs, Resources:

+travel/meeting costs, and staff time.